Four Principles for Physically Interpretable World Models

 \looseness=-1

-\textbf{B. Physically Aligned Multimodality.} Reliable multimodal world models are urgently needed in many autonomous systems~\cite{gupta_essential_2024,zheng_neurostrata_2025}.
-However, the consistency of predicted modalities has been a challenge for learned representations~\cite{lu_surveying_2024}.
-We suggest the use of physically meaningful representations in making image and LiDAR predictions consistent on real-world datasets such as nuPlan~\cite{caesar_nuplan_2022} and Waymo Open~\cite{sun_scalability_2020}.
+\textbf{B. Physically Aligned Multimodality.} Reliable multimodal world models are urgently needed in many autonomous systems~\cite[]{gupta_essential_2024,zheng_neurostrata_2025}.
+However, the consistency of predicted modalities has been a challenge for learned representations~\cite[]{lu_surveying_2024}.
+We suggest the use of physically meaningful representations in making image and LiDAR predictions consistent on real-world datasets such as nuPlan~\cite[]{caesar_nuplan_2022} and Waymo Open~\cite[]{sun_scalability_2020}.

-\textbf{C. Interpretable Uncertainty in World Models.} Commonplace uncertainty quantification techniques for deep learning models struggle to express the uncertainty in the terms relevant to the application domain~\cite{gal2016dropout,kendall2017uncertainties}.
-Traditional Bayesian approaches and ensemble methods often focus on model uncertainty but fail to capture the structured uncertainty inherent in physical systems~\cite{zhang2019quantifying}.
+\textbf{C. Interpretable Uncertainty in World Models.} Commonplace uncertainty quantification techniques for deep learning models struggle to express the uncertainty in the terms relevant to the application domain~\cite[]{gal2016dropout,kendall2017uncertainties}.
+Traditional Bayesian approaches and ensemble methods often focus on model uncertainty but fail to capture the structured uncertainty inherent in physical systems~\cite[]{zhang2019quantifying}.
 In contrast, uncertainty estimation within physically meaningful latent representations allows for more interpretable and actionable uncertainties.
-We consider it fruitful to develop an uncertainty quantification method based on distributions over physically meaningful latent states and partitioned outputs, which can facilitate robust decision-making and improve reliability in downstream tasks~\cite{depeweg2018decomposition}.
+We consider it fruitful to develop an uncertainty quantification method based on distributions over physically meaningful latent states and partitioned outputs, which can facilitate robust decision-making and improve reliability in downstream tasks~\cite[]{depeweg2018decomposition}.

-\textbf{D. Unified Training Pipeline.} This paper outlined a variety of training objectives and supervision strategies for physically interpretable world models.
-However, when their combinations are used, the convergence and stability of training remain elusive~\cite{sener2018multi}.
-We recommend developing an automated training pipeline that will combine and tune different losses to ensure reliable training~\cite{li2018hyperband}.
+\textbf{D. Unified Training Pipeline.} We outlined several training objectives and supervision strategies for world models.
+However, when their combinations are used, the convergence and stability of training remain elusive~\cite[]{sener2018multi}.
+We recommend developing an automated training pipeline that will combine and tune different losses to ensure reliable training~\cite[]{li2018hyperband}.